kalin-mladenov/rest_assured/README.md

 #### Introduction

-This is an API testing framework for Codemonstres application.
+This is an API testing framework for Codemonstres application https://github.com/eMerchantPay/codemonsters_api_full#authentication.
 It is written in Java with REST assured, TestNG and Maven.

 #### Prerequisits